-You will keep a reference book that will contain important information you have learned throughout the semester such as definitions, formulas, and examples.
-This book is not a book for you to write all your notes in.
-It is for you filter through your class notes and to re-write up important information/tips/notes to yourself and important concepts.
-Some students already write their in-class notes VERY nice and neat and I will accept this as your compbook, but you must get my approval.
-I will collect your reference book during exams and grade them as a homework (see Reference Book Guidelines page for more info).
+You will be keeping a reference book that will contain important information you have learned throughout the semester such as definitions, formulas, and examples.
+This reference book is NOT a book for you to write all your notes in.
+It is for you filter through your class notes and to re-write up the important information/tips/notes to yourself about important concepts.
+Some students already write all their in-class notes VERY nice and neat and I will accept this as your composition notebook, but you must get my approval.
+I will collect your reference book during exams and grade them as a homework assignment (see Reference Book Guidelines page for more info).